 Persistent pulmonary hypertension (PPHN) of the newborn is a relatively rare, yet potentially very serious condition.
 It can cause both immediate and long-term complications and health concerns.
 PPHN affects approximately one in every 500-1500 births.

+When a baby is in the womb, the oxygen is supplied through the umbilical cord.
 After birth, the baby's system should switch to receive oxygen from the lungs.
 In babies born with PPHN, the heart, blood vessels, and lungs (circulatory system) do not make the adjustment.
-When babies with PPHN are born, the blood does not interact with the lungs, and instead circulates as it did in
+When babies with PPHN are born, the blood does not interact with the lungs, and instead circulates as it did in the womb.

 Babies with PPHN do not receive the necessary oxygen from the lungs that is normally supplied.